 5. Figure Out Your Finances

-In the spirit of complete transparency, we recommend exhausting all your federal options before considering SoFi as your private lender.
-Private student loans lack the borrower protections—like income driven repayment plans and deferment or forbearance—that federal student loans have.
+Keep in mind, though, that private loans may not offer the borrower protections — like income-based repayment plans and deferment or forbearance — that automatically come with federal student loans.
 But if you are looking for supplemental funding for your education, private student loans are an option.

 The Takeaway